U.S. Special Presidential Envoy for Climate: History

 There had been previous climate policy advisors in the White House fulfilling similar roles.
 Carol Browner was director of the now-defunct White House Office of Energy and Climate Change Policy from 2009 to 2011.
 Barack Obama had appointed Todd Stern to the role of special envoy for climate change in 2009.
 Stern later served as US chief negotiator for the Paris Agreement.
 Following Stern's departure in mid-2016, Jonathan Pershing took over as US climate envoy until the end of the administration.

 In November 2020, President-elect Joe Biden announced former secretary of state John Kerry would serve in a newly created role as the first special presidential envoy for climate.
 This new position made him a member of the United States National Security Council (NSC).
 It was the first time that the NSC would have an official dedicated to climate change issues and to addressing the climate crisis as one affecting national security.

 The term "climate czar" was used informally to describe Kerry's position.

 On January 13, 2024, sources close to Kerry revealed that he would leave this position by the upcoming spring.
 Later that month, it was announced that John Podesta would succeed John Kerry as envoy.

-Since Trump's second inauguration in January 2025, the position has been left vacant.
+The position has been left vacant in the second cabinet of Donald Trump.